Home > Research > Researchers > Alison Stone

 I have co-edited the journal the Hegel Bulletin and been an associate editor and interim co-editor of Hypatia: A Journal of Feminist Philosophy.

-I would be particularly keen to supervise PhD projects in relation to my current interests in nineteenth-century women philosophers.
+I am particularly keen to supervise PhD projects in relation to my current interests in nineteenth-century women philosophers.

 Current Teaching